Posted on June 19, 2022

-As the Des Moines Art Festival’s exhibit booths and stages clear, you may be left wondering where you can continue to view art in the community.
+As we welcome the Des Moines Art Festival’s exhibit booths and stages, you may wonder where else you can view art in the community.

-Luckily, the city is home to more than 80 sculptures, installations, and murals, so you don’t have to take a break from the art and culture around downtown.
+Luckily, the city is home to more than 80 sculptures, installations, and murals, so you always have access to art and culture around downtown!